leoshimo/vrs/docs/ai.md

 # AI and VRS

-A vrsjmp button, a REPL command, an editor, and an agent can all run the same call:
+A button in a hypermedia client can run the same call as a REPL, editor, or agent:

 ```lyric
 (open_url "https://github.com/leoshimo/vrs")